-Smoke alarms are essential for every home.
+- Smoke alarms are a must-have for all homes.

 Using fire emergency equipment

 When a fire occurs, it is important to get out, stay out and call 999.

 Emergency equipment can be helpful, but it is important to know how and when to use it.

 Unless it is safe to do so, you shouldn't attempt to tackle fires yourself.

 There are three main types of fire extinguisher:

 No single type of extinguisher is totally effective on every kind of fire.

 Before buying one, it's vital to look carefully at what kinds of fires it can be used on.